reframejs/reframe/docs/overview.template.md

 > **TL;DR**
 > React is increasingly going to be used for apps that are (mostly) DOM-static.
 > React may very well become the de-facto universal view library
-> Reframe encourages and supports (mostly) DOM-static apps
+> Reframe encourages and supports apps with increasong amount of DOM-static parts

 ###### React and non-interactive views